 In 2014, Satya Nadella succeeded Steve Ballmer as CEO of Microsoft.

 He joined the company in 1992 and has held numerous roles, including executive vice-president of Microsoft’s Cloud and Enterprise Group.

 He also holds a master’s degree in computer science from the University of Wisconsin-Milwaukee, US.

-- This story originally appeared in Chief Executive Officer (CEO) magazine.
+- This story originally appeared in CEO Journal.
 Read it here.